Kingdom Hearts: Birth by Sleep

 - Some mission requirements in Mirage Arena have been made easier.

-- Three new commands (Unison Rush, Voltage Stack, and Aerial Recovery) have been added to the Mirage Arena Shop.
+- Aerial Recovery was added to the Mirage Arena Shop.

 - Illusion commands have been added, along with the Unversed Missions required to unlock them.